Sp3ctro/Sp3ctro.github.io/_posts/2020-01-29-FRM-Reading-3.md

 ---
-title: "Parametric VAR Estimation: Part 2"
+title: "Parametric VAR Approaches (II): Extreme Value"
 layout: post
 ---
 Modelling extreme outliers resulting from catastrophic and Black Swan-like events, using Generalised Extreme Value (GEV) distributions, and the Peaks-Over-Threshold approach.

-# Extreme Values
+# Explain the importance and challenges of extreme values in risk management
 Extreme values are rare; they manifest as a result of major market declines, collapses of systematically important entities, or significant macroeconomic events.
 By definition, empirical data about these events are scarce.
 Distributions - which have an expected degree of error - are used to model these events.

 ## Fisher-Tippett Theorem